mirroring using gitolite

 - Have repos that are purely local to a server (not mirrored at all).

-- Push to a slave on demand or via cron (helps deal with bandwidth or connectivity constraints).
+- Push to a copy on demand or via cron (helps deal with bandwidth or connectivity constraints).

 All this is possible whether or not the gitolite-admin repo is mirrored -- that is, all servers have the exact same gitolite-admin repo or not.

-Pushes to a slave can be transparently forwarded to the real master.
+Pushes to a copy can be transparently forwarded to the real master.

-Your developers need not worry about where a repo's master is -- they just write to their local mirror for all repos, even if their local mirror is only a slave for some.
+Your developers need not worry about where a repo's master is -- they just write to their local mirror for all repos, even if their local mirror is only a copy for some.

-Mirroring by itself will never create a repo on a slave; it has to exist and be prepared to receive updates from the master.
+Mirroring by itself will never create a repo on a copy; it has to exist and be prepared to receive updates from the master.

-The simplest way to ensure your repos exist on the slaves also is to mirror the special gitolite-admin repo as well, and this is what most sites do.
+The simplest way to ensure your repos exist on the copies also is to mirror the special gitolite-admin repo as well, and this is what most sites do.

 There is limited support for auto-creating wild card repos and sending 'perms' info across, with the following caveats at present.
 (Some of this text won't make sense unless you know what those features are).

 This has only been minimally tested.
-For example, complex setups or asymmetric configs on master and slave, etc. have NOT been tested.
+For example, complex setups or asymmetric configs on master and copy, etc. have NOT been tested.

 Permission changes will only propagate on the next 'git push'.
-Of course, if you know the name of the slave server, you can run
+Of course, if you know the name of the copy server, you can run

 As with lots of extra features in gitolite, smart http support is not on my radar.
 Don't ask.